 Blue Jays reportedly sign left-handed reliever J.P.
 Howell to one-year deal

+J.P.
+Howell #56 of the Los Angeles Dodgers in action against the New York Yankees during a game at Yankee Stadium on September 13, 2016 in New York City.
 Multiple reports Tuesday said the Blue Jays had signed Howell to a one-year agreement pending physical.
-The team had not confirmed the deal.

 Add your comments below